 drs.
 Roos Gerritsma

-Roos is involved in all projects.
-She fine tunes the work in progress with the responsible research colleagues and/or students.
+Roos is involved in all our inclusion-related projects.
+She fine-tunes the work in progress with research colleagues and/or the students.

 There are two parts to the toolbox: